thaiminh2022/KitchenChaos2D/README.md

 ### GetComponent() vs GetNode()

-These are Unity and Godot way to basicly get the attached script of a game object, repsectively.
-However, there are clear differences in syntax and the way both engine work.
+These are Unity and Godot ways to basically get the attached script of a game object, respectively.

 ```cs
 using UnityEngine; // GetComponent exists in UnityEngine